mcwiise/order-api/README.md

 ## Swagger Specification

 This project supports swagger.
 So for detailed documentation about sending request to the API, please refer to http://localhost:8080/swagger-ui.html#/

+## Unit testing

+As this is a maven project, you can also run the unit test suite by:

+`$ mvn test`